 The best way to dispose of tree branches is to chip them and add the chips to your compost pile.
 If you do not have access to a wood chipper, here are some other ideas:

-Shelter seedlings or saplings from deer: Build brush around seedlings or saplings, stacking the limbs loosely enough so that sunlight can still get through.
+Shelter seedlings or saplings from deer: Build a brush around seedlings or saplings, stacking the limbs loosely enough so that sunlight can still get through.
 Ideally, your shelter should be 15 feet wide by 4-to-6 feet tall.
 However, do not stack wood taller than the seedling.

 County/City Yard Waste Disposal: Not interested in composting?
 Check the Minnesota Pollution Control Agency's Compost Facility Site Locator to find a yard waste drop-off site or a compost site near you.
-These sites often will allow you to drop off your branches and other yard debris for free.
+These sites will often allow you to drop off branches and other yard debris for free.